chaincodelabs/research-site/research-intro.md

 * Albayati et al. [A study on the use of cryptocurrency wallets from a user experience perspective](https://onlinelibrary.wiley.com/doi/abs/10.1002/hbe2.313) examines the factors impacting the utilization of cryptocurrency wallets.
 * Krombholz et al. [The Other Side of the Coin: User Experiences with Bitcoin Security and Privacy](https://link.springer.com/chapter/10.1007/978-3-662-54970-4_33) presents a large-scale survey on user experience in the Bitcoin ecosystem.
 * Voskobojnikov.
-[Towards understanding and improving the crypto-asset user experience](https://open.library.ubc.ca/soa/cIRcle/collections/ubctheses/24/items/1.0401956) (PhD thesis) analyzes the profiles of cryptocurrency users and the UX challenges they face.
+[Towards understanding and improving the crypto-asset user experience](https://open.library.ubc.ca/soa/cIRcle/collections/ubctheses/24/items/1.0401956) (Ph.D. thesis) analyzes the profiles of cryptocurrency users and the UX challenges they face.

 See also: [Wallet Scrutiny](https://walletscrutiny.com/), a project to check Bitcoin wallets for code reproducibility.

 # Research Areas in Second-Layer Protocols

-This section focuses on protocols build on top of Bitcoin.
+This section focuses on protocols built on top of Bitcoin.
 Such protocols are often referred to as off-chain or second-layer (L2) protocols.
 They provide additional functionality and use the base layer (Bitcoin) for dispute resolution.
 The most prominent Bitcoin-based L2 protocol is the Lightning Network (LN).